janjanam-j/Seattle-Aribnb-Market/README.md

 Files description:
 Data Folder: This folder consists of the Seattle listings data, Calender data can be obtained from- https://www.kaggle.com/airbnb/seattle/data?select=calendar.csv

+Seattle_Airbnb_Eploratory_Analysis.ipynb: provided the detailed explanation and code used to answer the business quesitons.

 ## Objectives/Motivation of the Analysis: